-Long-eared Owls prefer conifer forests, but will also nest in deciduous trees.
+Long-eared Owls prefer conifer forests but will also nest in deciduous trees.
 They also require open grassy areas nearby with lots of prey items for hunting.
 Long-eared owls use abandoned nests or dense vegetation as nest sites.

 - Long-eared Owls do not actually have long ears on top of their heads; those are just tufts of feathers.
 Their actual ears are located under the feathers for protection.

 Long-eared Owls are a state threatened species.
 Loss of hunting habitats such as old fields and open lands to urbanization as well as destruction of forest patches cause threats to the population.

 Their diet includes a wide variety of prey items.
 They eat large insects, such as moths, crayfish, earthworms, amphibians, reptiles, small mammals and small birds.

 Eastern Screech Owls can live in just about any habitat below 1500 meters of elevation.

 - Most Screech Owls mate for life.

 - Unlike other owls, this species has symmetrical ears which may suggest that they have superior vision and hearing.